src-d/jgit-spark-connector/README.md

 The rationale behind this is that UNIX file systems don't keep the encoding for each file name, they are just plain bytes, so the `Java API for FS` looks for the `LANG` environment variable to apply certain encoding.

+Either in case the `LANG` variable wouldn't be set to a UTF-8 encoding or it wouldn't be set at all (which results in handle encoding in C locale) you could get an exception during the ***engine*** execution similar to `java.nio.file.InvalidPathException: Malformed input or input contains unmappable characters`.

 # Pre-requisites

 * Scala 2.11.x